 * Catalonia eschews formal independence declaration

-* Spanish/German bond yield gap 7 bps tighter (Adds Rajoy statement, updates prices and graphic)
+* Spanish/German bond yield gap 9 bps tighter (Updates prices)

 LONDON, Oct 11 (Reuters) - Spain's stocks and government bonds were in demand on Wednesday after Catalonia's leader stopped short of making a formal declaration of independence, taking the edge off a political crisis in the euro zone's fourth biggest economy.

 Carles Puigdemont instead made only a symbolic declaration late on Tuesday, claiming a mandate to launch secession but suspending formal steps to that end.

 "There was a chance Puigdemont would have made a decisive declaration, so now yields are dropping because there is room for negotiation left," said DZ Bank strategist Christian Lenk.